aces/Loris/modules/imaging_browser/README.md

         main imaging browser menu page.

 ImagingBrowserLinkedInstruments - This setting defines which instruments to
-        include a link to on the viewsession page.
+        include a link to on the "View Session" page.

 useProjects - This setting determines whether "project" filtering dropdowns exist
         on the menu page.